-There are a few signs to pay attention to which indicate that your horse has a respiratory disease.
+There are a few signs to pay attention to which indicate that your horse has a respiratory problem.
 The first sign will likely be things like they are:

 When you see these signs of illness, the next thing to do is to take a rectal temperature to check for fever.
 A fever is a sure sign that it’s time to call your local horse doctor.
 After checking for fever, examine what they are eating.
 Is the hay wet?
 Is it dusty?
 Does it smell like mold?
 Next, check out the environment that they are in.
 Is the barn filled with dust?
 Does it smell like ammonia due to urine-soaked bedding?
 Any of these situations can cause an inflamed respiratory condition for your horse.
 When their lungs are compromised, they are more susceptible to viruses.